ouvroir/icofom2021/src/publications/icofom2021-karine-duhamel.md

 And so, to return to the beginning, *All my relations*.
 This is a principle, it is a prayer, it is a hope for the reinvention of the ways within which institutions operate.
-As Wagamese (2016) maintains, "It’s our saving grace in the end" (p.34).
+As Wagamese (2016) maintains, “It’s our saving grace in the end” (p.34).

 ## References

 - Anderson, B. (1983). *Imagined Communities: Reflections on the Origin and Spread of Nationalism*.
 London: Verso.
 - Ermine, W. (2007).
-"The Ethical Space of Engagement." *Indigenous Law Journal,* 6 (1), 193-203.
+“The Ethical Space of Engagement.” *Indigenous Law Journal,* 6 (1), 193-203.

 - Wagamese, R. (2016). *Embers: One Ojibway’s Mediations*.
 Madeira Park,
   BC: Douglas McIntyre Ltd.

-[^1]: For more on this, see the article "Kanata/Canada: Re-storying Canada 150 at the Canadian Museum for Human Rights," *Journal of the Canadian Historical Association 2017*, New Series, Vol. 28, No.1, pp. 217-247.
+[^1]: For more on this, see the article “Kanata/Canada: Re-storying Canada 150 at the Canadian Museum for Human Rights”, *Journal of the Canadian Historical Association 2017*, New Series, Vol. 28, No.1, pp. 217-247.